niekcandaele/CSMM-russian/docs/index.rst

     - Cloud hosted - You do not need to worry about getting another VPS
     - Discord bot integration

+This is the russian translation of the project.
+It is community maintained and might not be 100% up to date.
+Be sure to check the English docs if you have issues.

 Links
 -------